ssensini/Drools-on-OpenShift/README.md

 **Drools Workbench**

 It's the base Docker image for Drools Workbench.
-It's purpose is to be used as base for extending and creating your own images that uses Drools Workbench.
+Its purpose is to be used as base for extending and creating your own images that uses Drools Workbench.

 **Drools Workbench showcase**